upcoming classes & events

 Want to learn more about this outing?
 Click the button below!

-Thanks for your interest in this class, but it is now full.
-Sign up for our newsletter to get notified about future Arbutus sharpening classes.
+Thanks for your interest in this outing, but it is now full.
+Check out our Navigation for Women class for another women’s-only outing, or sign up for our newsletter to be notified about upcoming offerings.

 Ready to sign up?
 Register now.